-4.1 THE MELBOURNE CONSERVATORIUM OF MUSIC
+4.1 MELBOURNE CONSERVATORIUM OF MUSIC

 The MCM has over 900 full time equivalent students and is the largest Conservatorium in Australia.
-In April 2009 the former Faculty of Music and School of Music within the former Faculty of the VCA became a single music school within the Faculty of the VCA & MCM.
+In April 2009 the former Faculty of Music and School of Music within the former Faculty of the VCA became a single music school within the Faculty of the VCA and MCM.
 The new MCM has a clear vision for international excellence in music training, scholarship and research.
 It is the most comprehensive music institution in Australia, building on the distinctive strengths of the music programs offered by the former music schools across western and non-western music performance, musicology and ethnomusicology, music therapy, music performance teaching, composition, conducting, and opera.
+It maintains a number of non-Western ensembles including the Melbourne Community Gamelan-reputed to be the finest sounding of all the gamelan in Australia-which was purchased in Madiun, central Java, in 1990.